gstoyano/target-dev.en/help/dev/implement/server-side/sdk-guides/core-principles/overview.md

+---
+title: Core principles overview
+description: Adobe Target operates according to several core principles, which are important to understand in order to run effective experimentation or personalization activities.
+---
 # Core principles overview

 Adobe Target operates according to several core principles, which are important to understand in order to run effective experimentation or personalization activities.
 These principles are: